-Elijah Cummings’s Baltimore Apartment Was Robbed Just Hours Before Trump’s Twitter Attack On The City
+Elijah Cummings’ Baltimore Apartment Was Robbed Just Hours Before Trump’s Twitter Attack On The City

-According to The Daily Mail, police in the city of Baltimore are investigating a burglary that targeted a home owned by U.S. Representative Elijah Cummings.
-The robbery happened in the early morning on Saturday, just hours before President Donald Trump would go on the offensive and insult Cummings’s hometown.
+According to The Daily Mail, police in the city of Baltimore are investigating a burglary that targeted a home owned by U.S. Rep. Elijah Cummings.
+The robbery happened in the early morning on Saturday, just hours before President Donald Trump would go on the offensive and insult Cummings’ hometown.

-The attack happened shortly before 4:00 a.m. and occurred not in Representative Cummings’s primary residence, but rather a property he rents out, as reported by Fox News.
-The address of the residence was on Madison Avenue northwest of downtown Baltimore and the city’s Inner Harbor in the neighborhood called Druid Heights.
+The attack happened shortly before 4 a.m. and occurred not in Rep. Cummings’s primary residence, but rather a property he rents out, as reported by Fox News.
+The address of the residence was on Madison Avenue northwest of downtown Baltimore and the city’s Inner Harbor, in the neighborhood called Druid Heights.

 Druid Heights is described as an area with a moderately high frequency of crime.
 Baltimore police have made more than 1,300 arrests in the area in the past year, including 129 burglaries, 143 thefts, and 289 assaults.
-It is not yet known what — if anything — was taken from the break in.
+It is not yet known what — if anything — was taken from the break-in.

 The incident comes at a politically inopportune time for the congressman.
 Cummings had just been the target of a number of attacks by President Trump on the state of the representative’s home district.
 Cummings earned the president’s ire after his sharp critique on conditions at immigration centers on the border with Mexico.